Understanding the Tennessee Uniform Landlord Tenant Act and Residential Lease Agreements

 • By establishing a comprehensive and well-considered residential lease agreement, both the tenant and landlord can prevent misunderstandings and disputes from arising in the future.

-Legal Resources for Landlords and Tenants
+Legal Resources for Landlords

 It’s always better to have a lease agreement in writing that lays out what happens if there are disputes and provides information to both parties about how they’re supposed to act in furtherance of their landlord-tenant relationship.
 Ensuring that the lease agreement conforms to the Tennessee Uniform Landlord Tenant Act is important.
 By familiarizing yourself with the ULTA’s provisions and the content of your lease agreement, you can protect your interests and ensure a fair and lawful tenancy.